 - Students are responsible for their own publicity; however, the Marketing Office will publicize recitals as part of the “On the Horizon” poster in the HFAC.
-Students may place one flyer no larger than 8.5 x 11 on all major School of Music bulletin boards in the areas marked “Recitals” and may place flyers in the cul-de-sacs of the practice rooms but not on the walls of the main hallways.
+Students may place one flyer no larger than 8.5″ x 11″ on each main School of Music bulletin board in the areas marked “Recitals” and may place flyers in the cul-de-sacs of the practice rooms but not on the walls of the main hallways.
 No approval is needed to post the recital flyers.
-Students should remove posters by end of day following the recital, excepting Sunday.
+Students should remove posters by end of day following the recital, excepting Sundays.

 - All program requests must be submitted at least 21 days in advance and are submitted electronically.

 - Late submissions will not be accepted unless prior arrangements were made.